2020-2021 COMMUNITY SERVICES PROGRAM

 Commander's Special Project

-This years Commander's Special Project is Cancer.
-One (1) point for each $25 or $1 per member donation to the Commander's Special Project [four (4) points maximum].
-Donations must go through Department of Michigan VFW earmarked Commander's Special Project, Cancer, to receive points toward All-State Honors.
+The Commander's Special Project is Suicide awareness and PTSD.
+One (1) All State point for each $25 donation, four (4) points max to the Commander's Special Project.
+Donations must go through Department of Michigan VFW earmarked Commander's Special Project, National Cemetery (specify Fort Custer or Great Lakes), to receive points toward All-State Honors.

 Gold Star Mothers Program

 The Commander suggests supporting Gold Star Mothers though financial contributions which can be made from the Post Relief Fund.
-Donations must be made through the Department of Michigan VFW earmarked Gold Star Mothers to receive points toward All-State Honors.
-One (1) point for each $25 or $1 per member donated to the Gold Star Mothers [four (4) points maximum].
+One (1) point for each $25 donated, four (4) points max, to the Gold Star Mothers.
+Donations must go through the Department of Michigan VFW earmarked Gold Star Mothers to receive points toward All-State Honors.

 BLUE STAR MOTHERS